 - Both parties can agree on a fair divorce settlement and sign papers agreeing to such

-If you do not meet all requirements for a Joint Dissolution, your application will be refused, and your will forfeit your non-refundable filing fee.
-If you do meet the criteria, you will be subject to an expedited divorce judgement and could be divorced in less than 2 months.
+If you do not meet all requirements for a Joint Dissolution, your application will be refused, and you will forfeit your non-refundable filing fee.
+If you do meet the criteria, you will be subject to an expedited divorce judgment and could be divorced in less than 2 months.

 How Much Does the Average Divorce Cost in Illinois?

 If you are filing for an uncontested divorce, your only costs may be your filing fees.
 The fee to file for divorce in Illinois is $250, and if both parties are in agreement over a divorce settlement and do not feel the need to hire attorneys, this is the total price you will pay for your divorce.
 The filing party is normally responsible for this fee, though both parties may agree to split it, or if neither party can afford the fees, there are waivers available.

 Contested divorces, however, are a completely different story.
 The average contested divorce costs around $13,800.
 If you have children or property to divide, this number will continue to climb.
 With divorce attorneys' prices sitting around $250-$300 an hour, the more drawn out your divorce and the more you and your ex-partner argue and disagree, the more money you will both end up spending in the end.